-Please note that each symbol you wish to trade will require different parameter settings and when you have chosen the symbol you would like to use then your next step is to adjust the cBot settings to achieve your desired results, this is often down using cTraders optimisation module.
-Important Settings are highlighted in orange
+Please note that each symbol you wish to trade will require different parameter settings and when you have chosen the symbol you would like to use then your next step is to adjust the cBot settings to achieve your desired results, this is often done using the cTraders optimisation module.
+Important Settings are highlighted in red.

 Default Stock Parameters Included

 The download contains the default example parameters so that you can start trading, you will need to load them into your trading robot, follow the link below for instructions.

 The general settings for the trading system will consist of the symbol & timeframe that you wish to trade with, the adjustable settings are shown together with explanations.